-Studying for the GAMSAT is tough enough, but it is even harder when you have other crucial commitments that you have to keep alongside.
+Studying for the GAMSAT is tough enough, but it is even harder when you also have other crucial commitments.
 One of those major commitments that many of us face is the necessity to work—especially challenging when it is a full-time gig!
-Obviously, the need to work is an almost ubiquitous fact in most people’s lives, and this is often a harsher reality for those of us who might not have the support of family or have their own family to support.
-Myself, studying for the GAMSAT I had to work full-time in a volunteer capacity during normal business hours, and then maintain a ~20 hour/week casual gig at a hotel in the evening; such were the requirements of juggling practical course requirements for university and ensuring that I could eat and pay rent!
+Obviously, the need to work is an inescapable fact in most people’s lives, and this is often a harsh reality for those of us who might not have the support of family or have their own family to support.
+Studying for the GAMSAT, I had to work full-time in a volunteer capacity during normal business hours, and then maintain a ~20 hour/week casual gig at a hotel in the evening; such were the requirements of juggling practical course requirements for university and ensuring that I could eat and pay rent!
 Many of you also face this seemingly insurmountable challenge, but I hope that this blog article can provide some solid hints and tricks to get you through the GAMSAT exam

 while juggling these commitments.

 First, it is necessary for some brief reassurance to those of us working full-time.
-Even though this commitment is obviously a necessity for many reasons, including the ability to earn a monetary wage that ensures continued subsistence and living, there are also a lot of positives to be had in the medical school application process by undertaking a full-time job.
+Even though this commitment is obviously a necessity for many reasons, including the ability to earn a wage that ensures continued subsistence and living, there are also a lot of positives to be had in the medical school application process by undertaking a full-time job.
 Indeed, these are aspects that other candidates, especially those who have the luxury of living at home and have most expenses paid for or subsidised by family, do not have.
-The most significant is that you have real work experience, which is bleeding obvious to any interviewer in the medical school interview, and this experience demonstrates maturity, shows you can connect and relate to ‘real-life’ people, and also highlights your ability to hold down a full-time job.
-Many of my younger medical school colleagues had never worked before, and entered their first job as a doctor, and found it exceedingly difficult.
+The most significant is that you have real work experience, which is bleedingly obvious to any interviewer in the medical school interview, and this experience demonstrates maturity, shows that you can connect and relate to ‘real-life’ people, and also highlights your ability to hold down a full-time job.
+Furthermore, Deakin University gives a 2% bonus to applicants who have worked full-time for 2 years cumulatively over a 4 year period.
+Many of my younger medical school colleagues had never worked before, and found it exceedingly difficult when they entered their first job as a doctor.
 Thus, you will have an advantage in the interview, in medical school, and in the workforce.

 Second, the study plan.
 As you are no doubt familiar with while juggling multiple commitments, planning prevents poor performance.
 The GAMSAT exam, including the extended preparation time, is a mammoth undertaking, and requires exquisite planning – especially when you are trying to juggle multiple things.
 For myself, one of the only reasons my GAMSAT study was successful was that I was able to plan to (A) have enough study time, (B) retain my gainful employment, and (C) sometimes enjoy some mental health breaks.
 All of these components are vital.
 If you need some help thinking about how to plan for GAMSAT study, you can read this information we’ve compiled (https://gradready.com.au/gamsat-preparation